-2 Previously, researchers have utilized the framework of grammaticalization in non-quantitative investigations of discourse-pragmatic change in diachronic corpora (see, for example, Brinton 1996; Traugott 1995, 2003).
+Previously, researchers have utilized the framework of grammaticalization in non-quantitative investigations of discourse-pragmatic change in diachronic corpora (see, for example, Brinton 1996; Traugott 1995, 2003).

-3 The constructions bolded in (1) and (2) have been referred to by various designations (see Cheshire 2007: 156 for an overview).
-In this article, we follow Overstreet (1999) and Cheshire (2007) and refer to them as 'general extenders'.
+The constructions bolded in (1) and (2) have been referred to by various designations (see Cheshire [2007: 156] for an overview).
+In this paper, we follow Overstreet (1999) and Cheshire (2007) and refer to them as 'general extenders.'

-4 All examples are reproduced verbatim from our corpus of interview data collected in Berwick-upon-Tweed, northeast England (see further section 3.1).
-Throughout, we use bold type for GEs.
+All examples are reproduced verbatim from our corpus of interview data collected in Berwick-upon-Tweed, north-east England (see further Section 3.1).
+Throughout, we use bold typeface for GEs.
 Where relevant, we use underlining for the constituent over which GEs have scope.

-variety in relation to those uncovered for mainstream varieties of English; (ii) establish whether GEs in this variety are the locus of ongoing change, and, if so, whether grammaticalization is implicated; and (iii) evaluate the extent to which synchronic dialect data can offer a window on the diachronic evolution of GEs.
+Arguing that frequent GE variants have undergone a set of changes associated with grammaticalization, i.e., phonetic reduction, decategorialization and semantic-pragmatic change, recent studies attribute synchronic patterns of variation in the formal, morphosyntactic and functional characteristics of GE variants to their differential positioning along a continuum of grammaticalization (Aijmer 2002; Cheshire 2007; Tagliamonte & Denis 2010).
+Our analysis, which is based on a socially stratified corpus of interview data collected in Berwick-upon-Tweed, north-east England, builds on these recent studies in order to (i) situate patterns of GE variation in this peripheral variety in relation to those uncovered for mainstream varieties of English; (ii) establish whether GEs in this variety are the locus of ongoing change, and, if so, whether grammaticalization is implicated; and (iii) evaluate the extent to which synchronic dialect data can offer a window on the diachronic evolution of GEs.

-In section 2, we review the literature which provides the impetus for the present study, and examine claims that GEs are grammaticalizing in contemporary varieties of English.
-We then detail our method for tracking grammaticalization in our corpus in section 3.
-In section 4, we present the results of our analysis and situate them in relation to previous research.
-We then interpret these results and discuss their implications in section 5, before concluding and pointing to areas of further study in section 6.
+In Section 2, we review the literature which provides the impetus for the present study, and examine claims that GEs are grammaticalizing in contemporary varieties of English.
+We then detail our method for tracking grammaticalization in our corpus in Section 3.
+In Section 4, we present the results of our analysis and situate them in relation to previous research.
+We then interpret these results and discuss their implications in Section 5, before concluding and pointing to areas of further study in Section 6.